WilliamWoha/csjournal/docs/Semester2/OOP/Topic07.rst

         c.printCenter();
     }

-| The functions were defined as normal, but there's a few things to note here.
-The first being that variables defined inside the Structure didn't need to be defined again in the Function.
+| Member functions are the easiest way to assign functionality related to that specific data type.
+Remember earlier how we wanted to check ``if (struct1 == struct2)``?
+We can just have a Member function here for checking.
+Member functions follow the same rules as regular Functions, but there's a few things to note here.
+The first being that Member variables defined inside the Structure didn't need to be defined again in the Function.
 As far as the Function is concerned, they already exist.
 It has access to those variables.
 The second thing is that you call the functions the same way you access member variables: with the dot ``.`` operator.
 | The other rules of return types, arguments, and everything else, will still apply.
 They're still functions.
-But they're intended to specifically be used with the Structure.
+But they're intended to specifically be used with the Structure, and can't be called if a struct variable doesn't exist.
 | You can send data which has absolutely nothing to do with the function, but you NEED an Object to exist to be able to call it.
 This is why the Functions in question are called Member Functions.
 They're not normal functions, they're associated with that specific Structure.
 |
 | That's it, we're done.
 Structures is finished.
 But now the real fun begins.